 - 90% of educators who meditate report lower levels of stress.

 - When exposed to a relaxation-based curriculum, high school students display increased self-esteem.

-- Statistics on meditation reveal that meditation is linked to greater amounts of gray matter in the frontal areas of the brain and the hippocampus.
+- Statistics on meditation reveal that meditation is linked to greater amounts of gray matter in the brain’s frontal areas and the hippocampus.

 - 100% of patients suffering from insomnia reported improved sleep after taking up meditation.

 - In 2019, there were around 2,450 meditation centers or studios in the United States.